brepowell/practice-program-scoring-system/README.md

 Create a program that assigns points to students in order to prioritize them in housing selection.
 You program will prompt a user via cout and read user input via cin.
 Its overall function will be:

-//What is your age in years?
-23+ Years of Age: 1 point

-Assign points based on their answers.
-Accumulate their total points across all answers and output the result (like "You have 23 housing points").
+Accumulate their total points across all answers and output the result (like "").
 You may implement a scheme similar to the example scheme above (subject to the contraints below) or a scheme of your devising.

 To reduce the utter triviality of this assignment, we introduce some additional requirements: